Veluthil/My-DevOps-Journey/Project 2 - Automated Setup of Multi Tier App/README.md

 ### Bash Script for RabbitMQ
 - `rabbitmq.sh` for RabbitMQ.
 ### Bash Script for Application
-- Create a Bash Script for provisioning Tomcat server - `tomcat_ubuntu.sh` for Ubuntu OS and `tomcat.sh``
+- Create a Bash Script for provisioning Tomcat server - `tomcat_ubuntu.sh` for Ubuntu OS and `tomcat.sh`.
 ### Bash Script for Nginx server
 - Create a final Bash Script `nginx.sh` for provisioning Nginx server which will forward requests to the backend application.